ChuteSpyro/ProjetTransverse/README.md

 have a nice day
 <3

 This project is about shooting people by the way...
 Are we americans?
-No but it's only a game in python (ouf we werre scared for a sec).
+No but it's only a game in python (ouf we were scared for a sec).